4 September 2021

 For more on the effects of stress on your body, read fight or flight – how your body responds to stress.

-There are ways you can stop worry from having such a hold over you, even in the middle of a crisis.
+There are ways you can stop worry from having such a hold over you.
 It’s possible to learn how to cope better with uncertainty.

 When I work with clients who can’t stop worrying, we develop strategies to break the worry habit.